D'Angelo Wallace

 D'Angelo Wallace (born August 29, 1998) is an American commentary YouTuber, known for his videos of controversial YouTubers and Internet personalities.
-He received a degree from Our Lady of the Lake University in 2018, and is based in North Carolina.

 His commentary style has been compared to other YouTube commentators such as Danny Gonzalez, Drew Gooden, and Kurtis Conner, although his content has often balanced or combined trivia associated with YouTube commentary channels with more hard-hitting topics.
 He has been described by Vulture as a "receipt-keeper of YouTube" and praised him for taking down the worst people on the online platform.

 YouTube career

 Main channel

-Wallace's original channel (mainly talking about art and related topics) began in 2018, and gained 100,000 subscribers in a year.
+Wallace's original channel (mainly talking about art and related topics) began in 2018 and gained 100,000 subscribers in a year.
 As of 2020, Social Blade estimated that Wallace could earn more than $300,000 per year from his two channels.
-In October 2020, Wallace was nominated for a YouTube Streamy Award.
+In October 2020 and July 2023, Wallace was nominated for a YouTube Streamy Award.

 Second channel

 Wallace started a second channel in 2020 to talk about non-art-related subjects.
 On this channel, which has since grown larger than the first, Wallace provides social commentary on YouTubers and influencers, as well as pop culture and general entertainment.
-One of his notable earlier videos included a discussion over the YouTube channel "Spill", a channel discussing YouTube drama, and as to whether it was run by an individual or a corporation; the channel later said it was run by a corporation.
+One of his notable earlier videos included a discussion over the YouTube channel "Spill", a channel discussing YouTube drama, and as to whether it was run by an individual or a corporation.
+The channel later stated that it was run by a corporation.